w3c/wot-security/wot-security-metadata.md

 (weaker) security than "write" access (eg the "POST" and "PUT" methods).
 In this example reads just require basic HTTP authentication (or, under OCF, appropriate ACL authorization) but writes in addition require an API key, consistent with the actions.
-Note that in practice the API key may not be needed to provide this differential access under OCF as the ACL can include differential read/write access for different users (although that access is tied to identity, not ownership of the API key, so the additional API key provides an additional layer of security; in particular, an API key can be updated on a device to revoke access to
+In practice the API key may not be needed to provide this differential access under OCF as the ACL can include differential read/write access for different users (although that access is tied to identity, not ownership of the API key, so the additional API key provides an additional layer of security; in particular, an API key can be updated on a device to revoke access to